Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 STRONG ACTIVE REFERRAL BASE

-• Many active referrors from professional services firms: accountants, lawyers, financiers, finance brokers, and insurers; former clients, prospective investors etc.
+• Many active referrers are from professional services firms: accountants, lawyers, financiers, finance brokers and insurers; former clients, prospective investors etc.

 Advantages

-• Affirms the quality of Divest Merge Acquire’s professional services.
+• Affirms the quality of DMA’s professional services.

 3. REPORTING AND SYSTEMS DOCUMENTED PROCESSES

-• Approx. 145 activities grouped into 10 stages for each process;
+• Over 150 activities grouped into stages for each process

-• Developed from best practices accumulated over a 21 year period.
+• Developed from best practices accumulated over a 26-year period

 Advantages

-• Leverage – steps can be completed by admin/marketing team members;
+• Leverage – steps can be completed by any admin/marketing team member

 DETAILED REPORTING AND CLIENT MANAGEMENT

-• Detailed reporting to clients of project status – options of online or periodic eg weekly.
+• Detailed reporting to clients of project status – online or periodic eg weekly.

 Advantages